What is PR? Explore public relations meaning here.

 Have you ever had eggs and bacon for breakfast at a hotel?
 Well, you can thank Bernays for that idea.

 Another PR legend is how Bernays helped the farming industry convince people to eat more eggs and bacon.
-To make this happen, he wanted to change people’s perception of when it’s okay to eat eggs and bacon.
+To do this, he wanted to change people’s perceptions of when it’s okay to eat eggs and bacon.

 Learn more: Edward Bernays — The Father of PR